elcaiseri/Fantasy-Premier-League-LTX/README.md

 # FantasyLTX

-Introducing **Fantasy-LTX** (Linear Tree Expert) – a predictive tool for Fantasy Premier League (FPL) that leverages linear and tree-based models to optimize your FPL team!
+Introducing **Fantasy-Premier-League-LTX** (Linear Tree Expert) – a predictive tool for Fantasy Premier League (FPL) that leverages linear and tree-based models to optimize your FPL team!
 This project combines historical data, match information, and advanced models to predict player performances and help you build the best team possible.

 ## Table of Contents
 - [Project Overview](#project-overview)